Last Updated: July 27, 2020

-Did you know there are two routes you can take to enter a British Columbia University?
+Did you know there are two routes you can take to enter a British Columbia University through our University Transfer Program?

 This alternative route represents the University Transfer Program.